Aluwani: A Legacy of Hope

 What we do

-Aluwani provides assistance to 3,500 orphaned and vulnerable children in Ga-Dikgale, originating from neglected homes in 29 surrounding villages.
+Aluwani provides assistance to 3,500 orphaned and vulnerable children in Ga-Dikgale, originating from underprivileged homes in 29 surrounding villages.
 Our dedicated team of 160 caregivers diligently cares for these children daily.
 We've already established a network of 20 childcare facilities across the Ga-Dikgale community in Limpopo, with plans for further expansion.
-Our goal is to have 75 community-initiated businesses run by local residents by 2021.
+Our goal is to have 75 community-initiated businesses run by local residents

 Why we exist?